If you’re looking for the best camera for street photography, then here are the top choices from street photographer Damien Demolder and the AP team.

 Key factors to consider when choosing

 A good street camera should be comfortable to hold, easy to use, and not so large that it’s a drag to spend a day shooting with.
 A big and heavy camera won’t only put you off the idea of lugging it about town, it’ll also attract the attention of your potential subjects, which is not something you want when shooting the street.
-Small cameras help you blend in, which is a big plus.
+Small cameras help you blend in with the surroundings, which is a big plus.

-Nailing the shot requires a fast and accurate autofocus system, and having a camera that’s quick to power up and shoot will be no bad thing either.
+Nailing the shot requires a fast and accurate autofocus system, and having a camera that’s quick to power up and shoot (better known as the startup time) will be no bad thing either.
 Many mirrorless and compact cameras – which we’ve concentrated on in this list – also have silent shooting modes, which can be helpful in being discreet.

 Also, having good JPEG output can be helpful if you don’t want to spend too much time editing.
 See our guide to the best camera brands for JPEGs if you need more suggestions.